 Non-urgent advice: See a GP if:

-- the pain has not improved after trying home treatments for a few weeks
+- pain from a bunion has not improved after trying home treatments for a few weeks

 - the pain is stopping you doing your normal activities

 - you have bunions and diabetes – foot problems can be more serious if you have diabetes